Nifedipine: Supply issues

 - Available: We are advised stock will be available in late April.

 The Mylan product is not Medsafe approved.
-It will need to be supplied in line with section 29 of the Medicines Act.
+It will need to be prescribed and supplied in line with section 29 of the Medicines Act.

 Discontinuation of Adalat brand 10, 30, 60 mg tablets

 As communicated in January 2021, the supplier of the Adalat brand of nifedipine tab long acting 10mg, 30 mg and 60 mg has discontinued the Adalat brand.
 The stock was exhausted in January 2021.
-It will be delisted on 1 August 2021.
+It was delisted on 1 August 2021.

 Alternative brands of nifedipine, Tensipine MR 10 and Mylan nifedipine have been sourced and supplied since January 2021.